 Northfield home prices are not only among the most expensive in Illinois, but Northfield real estate also consistently ranks among the most expensive in America.

-Northfield is a decidedly white-collar village, with fully 89.79% of the workforce employed in white-collar jobs, well above the national average.
+Northfield is a decidedly white-collar village, with fully 92.35% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Northfield is a village of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Northfield who work in management occupations (19.94%), sales jobs (14.71%), and teaching (9.34%).
+There are especially a lot of people living in Northfield who work in management occupations (25.11%), sales jobs (14.23%), and healthcare (10.71%).

 Also of interest is that Northfield has more people living here who work in computers and math than 95% of the places in the US.

-In Northfield, a lot of people use the train to get to work every day though Northfield is a relatively small village.
-Those that ride the train are primarily traveling out of town to good jobs in other cities.
+Despite being a small village, Northfield has a lot of people using the train to get to and from work every day.
+Most of these people on the train are using it to get to good jobs in other cities.

+Northfield is a somewhat ethnically-diverse village.
 The people who call Northfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Northfield residents report their race to be White, followed by Asian.
-Important ancestries of people in Northfield include German, English, Polish, and Italian.
+Important ancestries of people in Northfield include German, Irish, English, Italian, and Polish.

 The most common language spoken in Northfield is English.
-Other important languages spoken here include Polish and Spanish.
+Other important languages spoken here include Korean and Spanish.